 Entrepreneurs: Joe Demin and Rachel Connors

 Yellow Leaf Hammocks is based in California and it was established in 2011 and benefits the Mlabri people of Northern Thailand through the sale of their hammocks.
-The idea was born when Joe Demin went on a trip to Thailand, where he met a tribe of women and their craftsmanship.
+During his trip to Thailand, Joe Demin met with a tribe of women and their craftsmanship and the idea was born.
 When he got back home he wanted to help the tribe and their community.